This page is for various Railroad-related character types, until they have enough examples to split off into pages of their own.

 - And later immortalized in a different song which complained that the train would never have crashed if the railroad had hired union employees instead of that dirty scab Casey Jones.
 Ironically, the real Casey Jones was a supporter of labor unions.

 - Another famous railroad engineer is the Mexican Jesús García, the Hero of Nacozari.
 A train full of explosives was on fire, so he drove it away from the town, saving it from impending doom.
 Of course, he was vaporized.

 - Two famous drivers in Britain are Benjamin Gimbert, who was severely injured in World War II when a wagonload of depth charges caught fire on a freight train as it approached Soham.
 He uncoupled the wagon (directly behind the engine) from the rest of the train and drove the engine into a cutting.
 Amazingly, he survived.
 The other is John Axon, who, on realising his freight train was running away towards a station, stayed on the footplate, trying to stop his train and sounding the whistle in order to clear the station.

 : Also known as a stoker, he is responsible for keeping the engine fire going properly and regulating the boiler.
 With the end of the steam era, this position has shifted to duties similar to the co-pilot of a plane, assisting the engineer and observing what's going on outside the train on the opposite side.

 : Charged with managing train stations.
 They would manage other station employees like porters and ticket clerks and would be responsible for the safe and efficient running of the station.
 During the 19th Century they would live in a house near to the station, and in rural communities they would be considered fairly well-to-do.
-Station masters are increasingly less common, but "station managers" still exist at large and important stations.
+Station masters are increasingly less common with the advent of ticket machines, but "station managers" still exist at large and important stations.